Poisson groupoids and moduli spaces of flat bundles over surfaces: Poisson groupoids and flat bundles over decorated surfaces

 \section{Poisson groupoids and flat bundles over decorated surfaces}

+Due to the length of this section, we will start with a brief description of its main result.
 Let $\Sigma$ be a compact and oriented surface such that each of its connected components has nonempty boundary.
-Let $V\subset \partial \Sigma$ be a finite set which intersects every connected component.
-In this situation, $(\Sigma,V)$ is called a {\em marked surface}.
+Let $V\subset \partial \Sigma$ be a finite set which intersects every connected component of $ \Sigma$.
+In this situation, $(\Sigma,V)$ is called a {\em marked surface} \cite[\S 4]{quisur}; if in addition, $V$ intersects every component of $\partial \Sigma$, we will say that $(\Sigma,V)$ is a {\em fully marked surface}.
 Let us consider the fundamental groupoid $\Pi_1(\Sigma,V)$ of $\Sigma$ based at $V$, which is the set of homotopy classes of paths in $\Sigma$ with fixed endpoints in $V$.
-The space of groupoid morphisms $\hom(\Pi_1(\Sigma,V),G)$ parametrizes the flat $G$-bundles over $\Sigma$ endowed with a trivialization over $V$.
-Take an orientation of $\Sigma$ and let us consider the induced orientation of $\partial \Sigma$, this orientation allows us to give $\partial \Sigma$ the structure of an oriented graph $\Gamma $ in which $V$ is the vertex set.
-Let $E$ be the edge set associated to $\Gamma $.
-If $G$ is a Lie group with a quadratic Lie algebra, it turns out that there is a distinguished exact Manin pair $(\mathbb{A}_\Gamma ,L_\Gamma ) $ over the product $G^E=\{(g_e)_{e\in E}|g_e\in G\}$ and a canonical exact Manin pair morphism
+Let $G$ be a connected Lie group such that its Lie algebra $\mathfrak{g} $ is endowed with an Ad-invariant nondegenerate symmetric bilinear form $\langle \cdot,\cdot \rangle $.
+The space of groupoid morphisms $\hom(\Pi_1(\Sigma,V),G)$ parameterizes the flat $G$-bundles over $\Sigma$ endowed with a trivialization over $V$.
+Let us consider the induced orientation on $\partial \Sigma$.
+This orientation allows us to define a {\em boundary graph $\Gamma $} in which $V$ is the set of vertices and the edges are the oriented boundary arcs in $\partial \Sigma$ lying between pairs of points in $V$ (so $\Gamma $ only contains edges lying in the marked components of $\partial \Sigma$).
+Let $E$ be the set of edges associated to $\Gamma $.
+It turns out that there is a distinguished exact Manin pair $(\mathcal{E}_\Gamma , \mathcal{L}_\Gamma ) $ over the product $G^E=\{(g_e)_{e\in E}|g_e\in G\}$ and a canonical Manin pair morphism

-over the moment map $\mu: \hom(\Pi_1(\Sigma,V) \rightarrow G^E $ which is given by restricting a morphism to each of the edges of $E$ with their positive orientation, see \cite[Thm.
-2]{quisur}.
-If $G$ is 1-connected, we can obtain this q-Hamiltonian structure as a quotient of the canonical symplectic structure on the space of flat connections on the trivial $G$-bundle over $\Sigma$ which is given by \cite[Thm.
-3.1]{meiwoover}, see \cite{alemeimal,cabguamei} for the special case in which $V$ consists of a single point for each connected component of $\partial \Sigma$.
+over the moment map $\mu: \hom(\Pi_1(\Sigma,V),G) \rightarrow G^E $ which is given by restricting a morphism to each of the edges of $E$ with their positive orientation \cite[\S 5.2]{quisur2}; moreover, $R_{\Sigma, V}$ is an exact morphism of Manin pairs if $(\Sigma,V)$ is fully marked, see \cite[Thm.
+4.1]{quisur2}.
+We will comment on terminology and the construction of $R_{\Sigma,V}$ in \S \ref{subsec:quapoimodspa}.
+If $G$ is 1-connected, $R_{\Sigma, V}$ can be constructed by reducing the canonical symplectic structure on the space of flat connections on the trivial $G$-bundle over $\Sigma$ which is given by \cite[Thm.
+3.1]{meiwoover}.
+See \cite{alemeimal,cabguamei} for the special case in which $V$ consists of a single point for each connected component of $\partial \Sigma$.